 As revealed by the Special Euro-barometer “Europeans’ attitudes towards security” of December 2017, security and in particular terrorism are at the top of Europeans’ concerns, with a significant fall in the proportion of respondents thinking that the EU is a secure place to live in.

 How can cities and local police forces better protect their vulnerable public spaces and citizens?
-PACTESUR aims to build the capacities of cities and local actors in the field of the security of public spaces vulnerable to terrorist threats.
+PACTESUR aims to build the capacities of cities and local actors in the field of the security of public spaces vulnerable to terrorist threats and other threats.
 Through a bottom-up approach, PACTESUR gathers local decision makers, security forces, urban security experts, urban planners, IT developers, trainers, front-line practitioners, designers and other professionals in order to shape new European local policies to secure public spaces against terrorist attacks.

 PACTESUR will draw conclusions from lessons learnt and create training materials for security forces, information tools for citizens and guidelines for local authorities to build up knowledge on how to design better policies to secure public spaces.